sethsandaru/vue-form-builder/README.md

     </div>
 </template>
 ```
-The data would look like this:
+The form config data would look like this:
 ```javascript
 {
     sections: [...],